hhunterzinck/genie-bpc-quac/README.md

 which outputs:

 ```
-Checks (22):
+Checks (23):
 - fail 44 (file_not_csv): The file does not appear to be a CSV file.
 Please check the file format and ensure the correct data was uploaded.
 - fail 45 (data_header_col_mismatch): The number of columns in the data and header files do not match.
 Please check the data and header files have the same corresponding columns.
 - fail 49 (quac_required_column_missing): File must contain column but column not found.
 Please ensure this column is included.
 - error 03 (patient_added): Patient ID added.
 Please confirm that patient was meant to be added
-- error 04 (patient_removed): Patient ID removed.
-Please confirm that patient was meant to be removed
 - error 07 (empty_row): Row entries are all missing.
 Please remove row from upload file.
 - error 08 (missing_sample_id): Sample ID is missing.
 Please fill in missing sample ID.
 - error 12 (col_data_type_sor_mismatch): Column data type does not match data type specified in scope of release.
-Please check values for column and ensure that they match the appropriate datatype.
+Please check values for column and ensure that they match the appropriate data type.
 - error 13 (col_entry_data_type_sor_mismatch): Entry data type does not match data type specified in scope of release.
 Please check value for column and ensure that it matches the appropriate data type.
 - error 14 (no_mapped_diag): Mapped diagnosis is missing.
 Please fill in missing diagnosis.
 - error 17 (sample_not_in_main_genie): Sample ID does not match any ID on the main GENIE sample list.
 Please correct or remove sample ID.